seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

 image: "/assets/images/posts/reactphp-memcached/logo2.png"
 ---

 >This is the second article from the series about building from scratch a streaming Memcached PHP client for ReactPHP ecosystem.
-The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached).
+The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached){:target="_blank"}.

-In the [previous article]({% post_url 2017-10-09-memcached-reactphp-p1 %}), we have created a simple streaming Memcached client for ReactPHP ecosystem.
+In the [previous article]({% post_url 2017-10-09-memcached-reactphp-p1 %}){:target="_blank"}, we have created a simple streaming Memcached client for ReactPHP ecosystem.
 It can connect to Memcached server, execute commands and asynchronously return results.
 In this article we are going to implement some improvements:

 - connection handling
 - errors handling